Medicare Advantage

 The intent of Congress in creating these plans was to give you options in accessing your Medicare benefits.
 Some reasons why people might choose an Advantage plan are:

-• Many plans have low monthly premiums (although you must continue to pay your Medicare Part B premium)
+- Often have $0 or low monthly premiums (you must continue to pay your Medicare Part B premium)

 Medigap vs Medicare Advantage